VivianBombycilla/RedRandom/README.md

 The following may help the program run well.
 - Config -> Speed/Skip -> Skip 0 (never).
 I'm not exactly sure if this matters, but it might.
 - Config -> Hotkeys, Pause.
 Setting the Pause Hotkey to something like Escape is super helpful.
 I use it a lot.
+- Do not edit the savefiles!!!
+If you can, in your text editor, make the files read-only.
 ### Speed Settings
 The following settings will help the program run as fast as it can.
 - Config -> Speed/Skip -> Unthrottled.
 This will remove the restriction on emulation speed.